 I have recommended journaling to many folks as a way to learn about the internal struggles they are facing.

 That is described well be Steve Pavlina below.

 "Journaling is one of the easiest and most powerful ways to accelerate your personal development.
-By getting your thoughts out of your head and putting them down in writing, you gain insights you’d otherwise never see.
+By getting your thoughts out of your head and putting them down in writing, you gain insights you’d otherwise never see or have.

 Beyond sequential thinking

 While your brain is technically capable of processing a great deal of input simultaneously, your conscious thoughts play out in a certain sequence.
 One thought triggers the next, which triggers the next, and so on.
 Sometimes these sequences have a few branches, but they’re still subject to linear time, and at any given moment, you’re following one of those branches.
 These thought sequences have a beginning, a middle, and an end, and it’s nearly impossible to see the big picture overhead view of a sequence while you’re stuck in playback mode.

 This is where online journaling can provide huge advantages.
 Journaling allows you to break free of sequential thinking and examine your thoughts from a bird’s-eye view.
 When you record your sequential thoughts in a tangible medium, you can then go back and review those thoughts from a third-person perspective.
 While you’re recording the thoughts, you’re in first-person mode.
 But when you’re reading them, you can remain dissociated instead of associated.
 This dissociative view, when combined with what you’ve already learned from the associative view, will bring you much closer to seeing the truth of your situation.